Trump says 'too bad' after Cohen audio recording released

 A lawyer for Cohen, Lanny Davis, released the recording of Trump and Cohen discussing paying for the rights to a Playboy model's story about an alleged affair with Trump and it aired on CNN on Tuesday Night.

+Under U.S. election law, presidential candidates must disclose expenses, loans and campaign contributions, which are defined as things of value given to a campaign in order to influence an election.

+Trump lawyer Rudy Giuliani has said the proposed payment was a personal matter and not subject to campaign finance law.

-Davis told CNN he released it to dispute an assertion by Trump's lawyer Rudy Giuliani that tape would show that Trump made clear that if there were going to be a payment, it should be done by check, which would be easily traced.
+Davis told CNN he released the tape to dispute an assertion by Giuliani that the tape would show that Trump made clear that if there were going to be a payment, it should be done by cheque, which would be easily traced.
 Giuliani has said the payment was never made.

 In the recording, Trump can be heard saying "pay with cash."
 Cohen counters by repeatedly saying, "No."

 According to Giuliani, in his transcript of the recording, Trump says on the tape: "Don't pay with cash.
-Check."
+Cheque."

 Reuters was unable to verify the entire exchange between the two men because of the poor sound quality of the recording.
 Davis and Giuliani did not respond to a request for further comment.